mgsloan/todoist-shortcuts/readme.md

 which, in turn were inspired by vim-like keyboard interaction.
 I highly recommend enabling the advanced keyboard shortcuts if you use GMail.

 So, if the choices of keypresses seem strange, stick with it!
-Many of the keypresses used here can also be used in GMail or even vim (or [evil-mode] ;) ).
+Many of the keypresses used here can also be used in GMail or even vim (or, better yet, [evil-mode] ;) ).

 [evil-mode]: https://github.com/emacs-evil/evil